 OK, so you're almost 100% sure you want to install some bifold doors in your home?
-Before we congratulate you on your marvelous decision, you might want to consider the alternatives before you take the plunge, because, as aesthetically pleasing, space-saving and interesting as bifold doors can be, they might not be to all tastes, or suit all situations/budgets.
+Before we congratulate you on your marvelous decision, you might want to consider the alternatives to bifold doors before you take the plunge, because, as aesthetically pleasing, space-saving, and interesting as bifold doors can be, they might not be to all tastes, or suit all situations/budgets.

-Here, besides offering a few options and scenarios to mull over, we'll also be discussing the benefits and drawbacks of certain bifold door types, which will hopefully help you make up your mind.
+Here, besides offering a few options and scenarios to mull over, we'll also be discussing the pros and cons of bifold doors, which will hopefully help you make up your mind.

 French doors are classic.
 Even the name itself speaks to sophistication and beauty.
 However, they might not work in every situation, and they can certainly have their drawbacks, especially when compared to the more flexible and secure option of a bifold door setup.
-The primary differences between the two are quite easy to spot, even if you're not looking particularly hard.
+When looking at french doors vs bifold, the primary differences between the two are quite easy to spot, even if you're not looking particularly hard.

 For starters, bifold doors feature multiple panels, which concertina back to open up an aperture fully, without any obstruction, for this reason, they are often installed either externally leading out to a garden or patio, or internally covering a wardrobe or pantry, where space is at a premium.